 The Frisia Coast Trail, in its wisdom, determined what the route must have been.
 It follows the Wolddijk 'Wold dike'.
 One way is 14.8 klicks, from church to church.
 Up to you if you go barefoot.
 Below the Walk of Walfrid:

 Furthermore, each year, in the first half of the month September, you can sign up for the Walfridus pilgrimage.
 You can choose between distances varying from an easy 5 kilometres to a strenuous 40 kilometers.
-All are circular walks in the area of Bedum in province Groningen.
+All are circular walks in the area of Bedum in the province of Groningen.
 Check the website of Walfridus Voettocht for more details.

 Suggested music